bit2world/bit2world/README.md

 <div>
 <h1 align="center">
-🙋‍♂️  Senior Frontend Developer
+Flexible Full-Stack Developer
 </div>

 ### Intro

-Frontend developer with proven experience  in helping companies create and maintain a better code base for reusability.

-Updating daily work, good communication skill ...
+Full-Stack developers especially someone who love to work with creative and flexible clients.

 ### About

-🎅 Passionate and creative Frontend developer with over 7 years experience.
+🎅 Creative and Flexible Frontend developer with over 7+ years experience

-💥 Focusing on the vue.js Framework with various kinda industry.
+💥 Focusing on meaningful work with people who make you laugh!

-👨‍🎓 Bachelor's Degree in Computer Science
+👨‍🎓 Degree of Bachelor Degree in Computer Science

 ### Summary